 Internationally-respected musical theatre training with guaranteed performance opportunities

-This BA (Hons) Musical Theatre (Triple Threat) degree will prepare you for your career in musical theatre.
-With strong industry links, countless performance opportunities and a thriving department, you will work with professionals as you study dance, acting and singing.
+With an international reputation for excellence, our BA (Hons) Musical Theatre (Triple Threat) course provides you with strong industry links, guaranteed performance opportunities, and the ability to work with professional practitioners as you study dance, acting and singing.

 You will receive training in every aspect of Musical Theatre and focus on developing your technique and skills in acting, singing and dance equally.

 You will access vocal masterclasses, one-to-one singing lessons, ensemble, singing and acting through song.
 Dance will include tap, jazz, contemporary, body con, ballet, and Matt Mattox.
 Your acting classes will include technique (Meisner and Stanislavski), improvisation and devising, script work, dialect, acting for camera, and Shakespeare.

 You will join a cohort of over 400 student performers across the University of Chichester Conservatoire and showcase public performances with professional production teams for regional tour and major art festivals as well as premiering new commissions.